tbcsec/MISP/README.md

 # This is a fork of the MISP application
 Below describes the implementation of MISP in the TBC environment.
-This is only a fork of the original MISP application and should not be used in production.
+This is only a fork of the original MISP application and should NOT be used in production.

+### Implementation
+MISP is the main tool for our Threat Intel Analyst.
+This application is used to store IoC's that is collected from our customers environment, TBC honeypot networks, or from other security researchers.
+This data is accessed via the MISP API by utilizing the PyMISP library that the developers of MISP provide.
+From our LogRhythm Platform Manager, we query the API to pull down the IoC's and alert on any match seen in our customers environment.

+### Technical Details
+We currently have this application installed on an Ubuntu 17.10 OS with MySQL, Apache, and PHP.
+Upgrades and updates to the MISP application itself is managed by Git.
+However, there is a section in the web console to upgrade/update the web application.
+Admin privileges are required to do much of the admin work in MISP and to access the MySQL database where the Threat Intel is stored.

 MISP - Malware Information Sharing Platform and Threat Sharing
 --------------------------------------------------------------